Data – PRAMS

 PRAMS survey responses supplements data from birth certificates for planning and assessing maternal and child health programs on a state level.
 Because PRAMS data are population–based, findings from data analyses can be generalized to the entire state´s population of women having live births.
 Health planners have used PRAMS data to help understand maternal behaviors and experiences and their relationship to pregnancy outcomes.

-For more information about using Minnesota PRAMS data, contact us.
+Contact us for more information about using Minnesota PRAMS data.

 MN PRAMS Methodology